 About Pennsylvania Partnerships for Children

 Pennsylvania Partnerships for Children is a strong, effective, and trusted voice to improve the health, education, and well-being of children and youth in the commonwealth.
-Throughout our nearly 30-year history, our public policy victories have helped countless children learn, thrive, and succeed.
+Throughout our over 30-year history, our public policy victories have helped countless children learn, thrive, and succeed.

 With a vision to ensure every child living in Pennsylvania can thrive and reach their full potential, PPC is committed to considering policy solutions that also improve maternal health and advance racial equity.